 Lease finance is favored by small business enterprises (SME), and individuals, where cash flow is the lifeblood of the firm.
 A monthly payment, even with interest attached, is often the better option than using cash to purchase capital items.
-It allows the lessee to purchase an expensive item or capitalize the business over a period, thus alleviating the necessity of finding a significant amount of upfront cash.
+It allows the lessee to purchase an expensive item or capitalize on the business over a period, thus alleviating the necessity of finding a significant amount of upfront cash.

 Pros and Cons of Lease Finance

 - A lease contract is often worked over a longer period than a bank loan

 - Cash Flow for businesses, especially a start-up will not be affected by massive outlay for CapEx

 - Lease payments are a tax-deductible business expense

 - It is easier to get leasing finance with a poor credit rating